Learn to fuel the gymnast for optimal performance and longevity in the sport.

 It’s normal for children and teens to eat different amounts each day, but on average they need to be getting enough nutrition to grow, develop, repair, and recover from training.

-A good starting place is three main meals (breakfast, lunch, dinner) and about 2-3 snacks per day.
+A good starting place when focusing on nutrition for competitive gymnasts is three main meals (breakfast, lunch, dinner) and about 2-3 snacks per day.
 This is what we consider “normal nutrition”.
-And would be in addition to performance nutrition or the pre, during, and post-workout nutrition and hydration used to optimize gymnastics performance and recovery.
+And then we layer on performance nutrition.
+The pre, during, and post-workout nutrition and hydration used to optimize gymnastics performance and recovery.

 If your gymnast is constantly tired, sore, struggles to keep up in the gym, complains of stomach issues (like bloating or constipation), hasn’t gotten her period by 15-16 years old, or just doesn’t seem to be progressing or getting stronger…it’s time to assess nutrition.